How to Disable Bing Trending Searches in Microsoft Edge

 First, open the Windows Registry and navigate to the folder key path below.

-Remember to back up your registry before making any changes or create a System Restore point as a precaution.
+Before you make any changes, remember to back up your registry or create a System Restore point just in case.

-Double-click and open the AddressBarTrendingSuggestEnabled name and set the value to 1 to enable Bing trending searches in Edge.
+Double-click the ‘AddressBarTrendingSuggestEnabled’ entry and set its value to 1 to turn on trending searches in Edge.

-To disable it, set the value to 0.
+To turn them off, set the value to 0.

-Delete the “AddressBarTrendingSuggestEnabled” name created above to restore the default behavior in Edge.
+Delete the “AddressBarTrendingSuggestEnabled” name you created above to restore the default behavior in Edge.

 AddressBarTrendingSuggestEnabled